 “For although we came into corporal existence here, we existed thousands of age before we came here.
 We only came here to live on this state of action, whereon we are to work out our probation, and to prepare ourselves for the eternal courts of glory and a celestial kingdom of God.
 Time is a short space between, or in, eternity.
 Eternity existed before time was, and will exist when time will cease; and so did we.—MS, 8:84-85, July 6, 1845” (John Taylor, The Gospel Kingdom, p.
 12).

 “As eternal beings, we existed with our Father I the eternal worlds.
 We came on this earth, and obtained tabernacles, that, through taking possession of them, and passing through a scene of trial, and tribulation, and suffering, we might be exalted to more glory, dignity, and power than would have been possible for us to obtain had we not been placed in our present position.—JD, 1:230-231, April 8, 1853” (John Taylor, The Gospel Kingdom, p.
 14).

 “A good many people, and those professing Christians, will sneer a good deal at the idea of present revelation.
 Whoever heard of true religion without communication with God? . . .
-The principles of present revelation, then, is the very foundation of our religion.
+The principle of present revelation, then, is the very foundation of our religion.
 The Christian world rejects that, and says the Bible is all-sufficient” (John Taylor, The Gospel Kingdom, p.
 35. Ellipsis mine).